aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### Is the Amazon Chime SDK supported on mobile browsers?

-Amazon Chime SDK for JavaScript is supported on certain mobile browsers, specifically Chrome/Android and Safari/iOS.
+Amazon Chime SDK for JavaScript is supported on certain mobile browsers listed in the official Amazon Chime SDK documentation: https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html#mtg-browsers.
 Developers can also build native mobile applications using the following SDKs (this option allows for meetings to continue when applications are sent to the background).

 Amazon Chime SDK for iOS https://github.com/aws/amazon-chime-sdk-ios